Skip Navigation

 The age of the Applicant

-Although underwriting guidelines vary by insurance company, the carriers who will consider an HIV positive applicant require that the applicant be no older than 50-years-old.
+Although underwriting guidelines vary by insurance companies, the carriers who will consider an HIV-positive applicant require that the applicant be no older than 50 years old.

 Rarely does an HIV-positive applicant present with only the HIV diagnosis, so the underwriter will inquire about any other health conditions, both currently and historically.